-The Terms of Reference ("TOR") of the ARMC which sets out the authority, duties and responsibilities of the ARMC are consistent with the requirements of the MMLR of Bursa Securities and the Malaysian Code on Corporate Governance 2017 ("MCCG 2017").
-The TOR of the ARMC are made available on the Company's website at http://mindaglobal.com.my/
+The Terms of Reference ("TOR") of the ARMC which sets out the authority, duties and responsibilities of the ARMC are consistent with the requirements of the MMLR of Bursa Securities and the Malaysian Code on Corporate Governance 2021 ("MCCG 2021").
+The TOR of the ARMC is made available on the Company's website at http://mindaglobal.com.my/

-SUMMARY OF WORK OF THE ARMC DURING THE FINANCIAL YEAR ENDED 31 DECEMBER 2020
+SUMMARY OF WORK OF THE ARMC DURING THE FINANCIAL YEAR ENDED 31 DECEMBER 2021

-During the FYE 31 December 2020, the activities of the ARMC included the following:-
+During the FYE 31 December 2021, the activities of the ARMC included the following: -

 - i.
 Reviewed unaudited quarterly financial results and announcements of the Minda Global and its subsidiaries ("the Group") prior to submission to the Board for consideration and approval.
 The items reviewed were the Group's consolidated statement of profit or loss and other comprehensive income, consolidated statement of financial position, consolidated statement of changes in equity and consolidated statement of cash flows as well as the explanatory notes pursuant to Malaysian Financial Reporting Standard ("MFRS") 134: Interim Financial Reporting.
 The ARMC also reviewed the variance of the quarterly results against the budget, if any; - ii.
-Reviewed the audited financial statements for the FYE 31 December 2019 prior to submission to the Board for consideration and approval.
+Reviewed the audited financial statements for the FYE 31 December 2021 prior to submission to the Board for consideration and approval.
 The ARMC took note of the External Auditors' observations arising from the audit that are significant e.g. any material variance between the financial results of the fourth quarter and the audited figures, and material weaknesses in internal controls; - iii.
-Reviewed the External Auditors' Audit Review Memorandum to the ARMC for the FYE 31 December 2019 in relation to the statutory audit; - iv.
-Reviewed the ARMC Report and Statement on Risk Management and Internal Control for the FYE 31 December 2019 and recommended the adoption to the Board; - v.
-Reviewed with the External Auditors the Audit Planning Memorandum for the financial year ended 31 December 2020 which comprised the declaration by the External Auditors of their professional independence, the audit objectives, the statutory / other responsibilities of the auditors and directors, scope of the audit and approach, audit materiality threshold, fraud related matters and laws and regulations, areas of audit emphasis, significant audit findings, new Financial Reporting Standards issued and effective / yet to be effective; - vi.
-Reviewed and recommended to the Board the re-appointment of External Auditors which was proposed for shareholders' approval at the Annual General Meeting held in 2020. - vii.
-Reviewed and approved appointment of the Internal Auditor for the FYE 31 December 2020 to ensure adequacy of audit scope, coverage, resources to carry out the internal audit functions effectively; - viii.
+Reviewed the External Auditors' Audit Review Memorandum to the ARMC for the FYE 31 December 2021 in relation to the statutory audit; - iv.
+Reviewed the ARMC Report and Statement on Risk Management and Internal Control for the FYE 31 December 2021 and recommended the adoption to the Board; - v.
+Reviewed with the External Auditors the Audit Planning Memorandum for the financial year ended 31 December 2021 which comprised the declaration by the External Auditors of their professional independence, the audit objectives, the statutory / other responsibilities of the auditors and directors, scope of the audit and approach, audit materiality threshold, fraud related matters and laws and regulations, areas of audit emphasis significant audit findings, new Financial Reporting Standards issued and effective / yet to be effective; - vi.
+Reviewed and recommended to the Board the re-appointment of External Auditors which was proposed for shareholders' approval at the Annual General Meeting held in 2021. - vii.
+Reviewed and approved appointment of the Internal Auditor for the FYE 31 December 2021 to ensure adequacy of audit scope, coverage, resources to carry out the internal audit functions effectively; - viii.
 Reviewed the Internal Audit reports tabled during the year by the Internal Auditors which highlighted key control issues together with causes, risks, audit recommendations for improvement and Management's action plans to address the control deficiencies; - ix.
 Reviewed the follow up audit reports tabled during the year by the Internal Auditors on the adequacy and effectiveness of the action plans or corrective actions undertaken by Management in addressing the audit issues or control deficiencies highlighted from Internal Audit reports; - x.
-Reviewed the Anti-Bribery Management System with the objective of compliance with subsection (4) of section 17A under the Malaysian Anti-Corruption Commission (MACC) Act 2009 that effective from 1 June 2020 onwards and continue to review the adoption of the Guideline on Adequate Procedures (GAP) and comply with the listing requirements in relation to Anti-Corruption measures; - xi.
-Reported to the Board on significant issues and concerns discussed during the ARMC's meetings together with applicable recommendations; and xii.
+Reported to the Board on significant issues and concerns discussed during the ARMC's meetings together with applicable recommendations; and xi.
 Reviewed the appropriateness of management response to key risk areas and follow-up on management risk treatment action plans reported by the Risk Management Sub Committee